 Elephant Hills Burns

-The original Elephant Hills was destroyed by a fire caused by a SAM 7 heat seeking missile launched from Zambia on 2 November 1977.
-Apparently fired at a light tourist aircraft which was circulating above the Falls, it missed its target and by chance landed on the thatched roof of the Hotel.
-The explosion was reportedly heard at the airport, 20 kilometres away.
+The original Elephant Hills was destroyed by a fire caused by a SAM 7 heat-seeking missile launched from Zambia on 2nd November 1977.
+Apparently fired at a Rhodesia United Air Carriers light tourist aircraft which was circulating above the Falls, it missed its target and by chance landed on the thatched roof of the Hotel.
+The explosion was reportedly heard as far away as the Falls Airport.

 “It was the day after the conclusion of the Elephant Hills Golf Classic, and the luxury hotel, full to capacity the day before, was ‘recuperating’ from the excitement of the famous golfing tournament, and all the local and international celebrities that it always attracted.”

 “The guests had all left the evening before, on the daily Air Rhodesia flight back to Salisbury, and the hotel was empty, apart from hotel staff busy cleaning and preparing for the next expected influx of guests.